Spin-1/2

 In quantum mechanics, spin is an intrinsic property of all elementary particles.
 All known fermions, the particles that constitute ordinary matter, have a spin of 1/2.
 The spin number describes how many symmetrical facets a particle has in one full rotation; a spin of 1/2 means that the particle must be rotated by two full turns (through 720°) before it has the same configuration as when it started.

-Particles having net spin 1/2 include the proton, neutron, electron, neutrino, and quarks.
-The dynamics of spin-1/2 objects cannot be accurately described using classical physics; they are among the simplest systems which require quantum mechanics to describe them.
+Particles with net spin 1/2 include the proton, neutron, electron, neutrino, and quarks.
+The dynamics of spin-1/2 objects cannot be accurately described using classical physics; they are among the simplest systems whose description requires quantum mechanics.
 As such, the study of the behavior of spin-1/2 systems forms a central part of quantum mechanics.

 Stern–Gerlach experiment

 The necessity of introducing half-integer spin goes back experimentally to the results of the Stern–Gerlach experiment.
-A beam of atoms is run through a strong heterogeneous magnetic field, which then splits into N parts depending on the intrinsic angular momentum of the atoms.
-It was found that for silver atoms, the beam was split in two—the ground state therefore could not be an integer, because even if the intrinsic angular momentum of the atoms were the smallest (non-zero) integer possible, 1, the beam would be split into 3 parts, corresponding to atoms with Lz = −1, +1, and 0, with 0 simply being the value known to come between -1 and +1 while also being a whole-integer itself, and thus a valid quantized spin number in this case.
-The existence of this hypothetical "extra step" between the two polarized quantum states would necessitate a third quantum state; a third beam, which is not observed in the experiment.
+A beam of atoms is run through a strong heterogeneous magnetic field, causing it to split into N parts depending on the intrinsic angular momentum of the atoms.
+It was found that for silver atoms, the beam was split in two—the ground state therefore could not be an integer, because even if the intrinsic angular momentum of the atoms were the smallest (non-zero) integer possible, 1, the beam would be split into 3 parts, corresponding to atoms with Lz = −1, +1, and 0, with 0 simply being the value known to come between −1 and +1 while also being a whole-integer itself, and thus a valid quantized spin number in this case.
+The existence of this hypothetical "extra step" between the two polarized quantum states would necessitate a third quantum state, a third beam, which is not observed in the experiment.
 The conclusion was that silver atoms had net intrinsic angular momentum of 1/2.

 General properties

 Spin-1/2 objects are all fermions (a fact explained by the spin–statistics theorem) and satisfy the Pauli exclusion principle.
 Spin-1/2 particles can have a permanent magnetic moment along the direction of their spin, and this magnetic moment gives rise to electromagnetic interactions that depend on the spin.
-One such effect that was important in the discovery of spin is the Zeeman effect, the splitting of a spectral line into several components in the presence of a static magnetic field.
+One such effect that was important in the discovery of spin is the Zeeman effect—the splitting of a spectral line into several components in the presence of a static magnetic field.

 Unlike in more complicated quantum mechanical systems, the spin of a spin-1/2 particle can be expressed as a linear combination of just two eigenstates, or eigenspinors.
 These are traditionally labeled spin up and spin down.
 Because of this, the quantum-mechanical spin operators can be represented as simple 2 × 2 matrices.
 These matrices are called the Pauli matrices.

 Creation and annihilation operators can be constructed for spin-1/2 objects; these obey the same commutation relations as other angular momentum operators.